hexiao0225/PixiGameTest/README.md

 # PixiGameTest
-pixi game made for Alice Adventure Game Tool for the purpose of testing features
+This repo is for experimenting new features for CMU ETC Spring 2019 Project Another Alice Adventure, a 2d adventure game making tool.
+To learn more, visit https://www.etc.cmu.edu/projects/another-alice-adventure/

-Task 1:
+Feature 1: Mouse Click
+  Left click for default actions.
-Support Right Click on Sprite for drop down menu
+  Right click on Sprite for drop down menu with a list of verbs

+Feature 2:
+  Conversation System